Photo: Hubertl / Wikimedia Commons

 Price: €400–5,000/night | Location: Coburgbastei 4, Vienna 1010

-The extraordinary sommelier (the most important hotel employee in Vienna: the extraordinary Palais Coburg sommelier — the most extensive wine knowledge in any hotel in the world, the extraordinary personalized wine journey for every guest, and the extraordinary 60,000-bottle selection access for the extraordinary hotel restaurant Silvio Nickol (the 2-Michelin-star restaurant — the finest wine-and-food pairing experience in Austria)).
+The sommelier may be the most important hotel employee in Vienna — a personalized wine journey for every guest, with the full 60,000-bottle cellar accessible through the hotel restaurant Silvio Nickol (2 Michelin stars — no wine-and-food pairing experience in Austria comes close).

 Vienna Coffeehouse Culture